mbaumer/us_hep_funding/docs/_states/LA.md

 <a name="LA-02"></a>
 [Back to top](#top)
 ## LA-02 -- Rep. Cedric Richmond (D)
+### Committees
+Cedric Richmond is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016